 - procedural memories (processes)

 Make sure you have the students’ attention, and help students to make connections between new material and what they already know.
 (Image to the right adapted from Cognitive Approach to Learning.)

-Provide for repetition and review of information, present material in a very clear manner, and focus on the meaning of information.
+Include lesson time for repetition and review of information, present material in a very clear manner, and focus on the meaning of information.